breatheco-de/content/src/content/lesson/4geeks-method-the-assignments.md

 - Watch the video solution of the project.
 - Ask one of your classmates.
 - Join a global mentorship session.
-They happen every other day.
+They happen twice a week.
 - Ask questions during your live classes.
 - Request 1-1 mentorship.